-The objective of the pilot project is to contribute to strengthening the monitoring mechanisms of the implementation of the National Roma Integration Strategies through systematic civil society monitoring.
+The objective of the pilot project was to contribute to strengthening the monitoring mechanisms of the implementation of the National Roma Integration Strategies through systematic civil society monitoring.

-Monitoring of the implementation of NRIS includes the following core elements:
+Monitoring of the implementation of NRIS included the following core elements:

-Since 2016 also member states report to the Commission annually on the implementation of NRIS.
-Reports of member states are not public (unless a given member state makes its report public).
+Since 2016 Member States report to the Commission annually on the implementation of NRIS.
+Reports of Member States are not public (unless a given member state makes its report public).

-In past years also various NGOs and NGO coalitions prepared civil society monitoring reports – or ‘shadow reports’ – with their information and assessment.
-A comprehensive civil society monitoring was for example coordinated by the Decade of Roma Inclusion Secretariat, covering 11 member states in 2013-2014.
+In past years various NGOs and NGO coalitions prepared civil society monitoring reports – or ‘shadow reports’ – with their information and assessment.
+A comprehensive civil society monitoring was for example coordinated by the Decade of Roma Inclusion Secretariat, covering 11 Member States in 2013-2014.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.